eWaterCycle/HyMUSE/README.md

 ## Prerequisites ##

-It needs a working AMUSE or AMUSE-framework installation.
+HyMUSE always needs a working AMUSE or AMUSE-framework installation.
 If the gRPC based interfaces are used, GRPC4BMI is needed.
-If thee interfaces are to be approached natively, then the code prerequisites need to be installed.
+If the interfaces are to be approached natively, then the code prerequisites need to be installed.
 For the interfacing the containerized interfaced, the Python docker module is needed.

 ## Current state ##